 The 1.5-mile Moro Rock Trail offers a chance to hike through the woods of Sequoia National Park before climbing up the stairway.
-The trailhead is located across the road to the right of the Giant Forest Museum.
+The trailhead is located across the road, to the right of the Giant Forest Museum.
 If you feel lost, look for a big wooden sign with Moro Rock Trail to guide you in the right direction.

 Gaining elevation, the path winds through the area with many fallen and dead trees.
 As the trail starts descending, you’ll find yourself in a lush sequoia grove.
-When the Moro Rock Trail meets a paved road, continue hiking to the left for another 0.2 miles until you reach the parking area.
+When the Moro Rock Trail meets a paved road, continue hiking to the left for another 0.2 mile until you reach the small parking area.

 What to Pack